davidclin/my-cheatsheet/README.md

 # How to connect to Postgres in Linux
 <pre>
 $ sudo apt-get install postgresql-client
-TBD
+$ psql -U USERNAME -h IPADDRESS
 </pre>

 # How to copy all objects in an S3 bucket to your local machine